 Poverty rates tend to be lower among non-Hispanic White residents than any other group, and there has been a very slight increase in the percent of the population below the poverty line compared to 2010.
 Additionally, as Figure A-2 shows, the household median income in Elk Grove is higher than most surrounding areas and there are no areas of concentrated poverty (4-person households earning less than \$26,200 in 2020).
-The Al process found that Elk Grove neighborhoods are more likely to be economically strong than other areas of the region.
+Similarly, while there is one neighborhood with a slightly higher rate of poverty, most of Elk Grove has seen a decrease in poverty since 2014 (see Figures A-3 and A-4).
+However, the AI process found that Elk Grove neighborhoods are more likely to be economically strong than other areas of the region.
 There is one area within the City that has a higher rate of poverty, between Elk Grove Florin Road and Waterman Road, south of Elk Grove Boulevard, that also has a significantly higher concentration of linguistically isolated residents than most of the City.
 Therefore, the City has included Actions 15 and 19 to ensure that low-income residents of this area, and others, are aware of affordable rental and homeownership options and to increase availability of multi-lingual resources.

-Since 1990, Elk Grove has experienced a significant shift from a predominantly non-Hispanic White population (75 percent) to a more diverse community (as seen in Figure A-3), where the non-Hispanic White population has decreased to 36 percent of the total population.
+Since 1990, Elk Grove has experienced a significant shift from a predominantly non-Hispanic White population (75 percent) to a more diverse community (as seen in Figure A-5), where the non-Hispanic White population has decreased to 36 percent of the total population.
+While the predominant population is still White in much of the City (see Figure A-6), this has decreased in recent years as diversity has increased, particularly west of Highway 99.
 Additionally, the percent of foreign-born residents has doubled since 1990.
 Most areas of the City have a diversity index between 70 and 85, with 100 being perfect integration.
-However, there are two areas of the City with higher levels of racial segregation as shown in Figure A-3: the area located between Elk Grove Boulevard, Elk Grove Florin Road, and Highway 99 and the area south of Laguna Creek Trail, east of the railway, and the intersection of Waterman Road and Elk Grove Boulevard.
+However, there are two areas of the City with higher levels of racial segregation as shown in Figure A-5: the area located between Elk Grove Boulevard, Elk Grove Florin Road, and Highway 99 and the area south of Laguna Creek Trail, east of the railway, and the intersection of Waterman Road and Elk Grove Boulevard.
 These areas do not have notably higher concentrations of poverty or other characteristics of protected class, but do have higher concentrations of non-English speaking (linguistically isolated) households, which may be the cause of lower levels of diversity and higher segregation.
 Across the SACOG region, jurisdictions west of the foothills of the Sierra Nevada mountain range tend to have higher rates of diversity, as is the case in the City of Elk Grove.
 Elk Grove mirrors many of the suburban communities surrounding the City of Sacramento and many areas of Yolo and Sutter counties.
 The City will monitor fair housing complaints to ensure that there are not increased rates of discrimination based on race in these areas and will work with fair housing advocates to address ways to promote integration.
 There are no areas of racially or ethnically concentrated poverty in Elk Grove.